nabladot/image2image-nwp2cfd-piri/README.md

 ## Paper

 This is the code used for the work:
-`Image-to-image model to predict CFD from NWP inputs over complex terrains`
+`Deep learning image-to-image model to generate CFD-like data from NWP inputs over complex terrains`

 ## Usage